 Turfgrass Research, Education, and Extension Endowment (TTREEE)

 The TTREEE was established to provide financial support for turfgrass programs that benefit and enhance the Texas turfgrass industry.
-From 2003 to 2014, TTREEE has funded a total of $470,633 of research at various turfgrass research institutions in Texas.
+From 2003 through 2020, TTREEE has funded a total of $680,133 of research at various turfgrass research institutions in Texas, including $72,000 in undergraduate scholarships.
 These funds are distributed to help address priority areas in turfgrass teaching, research, and extension programs at Texas A&M University and impact the Texas turfgrass industry by providing better graduates, providing extension outreach education programs for turfgrass professionals, and assisting in the development of information through research to solve turfgrass related problems.